Field Work in Psychology

 Psychology majors can take advantage of the opportunity to gain experience in applied settings by enrolling in PSY 484 (Field Work in Psychology).
 Such experience, whether unpaid (typically) or paid (occasionally), can help students develop a greater awareness of their interests as well as provide valuable experience to include on their resume or graduate school applications.

-Students must take PSY 384 and earn a grade of 'B' or better in order to enroll in PSY 484.
+Students must successfully complete PSY 384 in order to enroll in PSY 484.
 Students must also complete the Field Placement Application (see link below) in the semester PRIOR to enrolling in PSY 484.
 The purpose of the PSY 484 application is to ensure that students have met the pre-requisites for Field Placement, and to assist students in securing a placement site that matches with the student's interests.

 Once students are approved for PSY 484 and PRIOR to the start of the class, students must: